itsmethemojo/resume/resume.md

 ---
 ### DevOps, Air Berlin
 ##### 2015-09-01 - 2017-11-01
-after a brief start as php web developer i started to fill the open DevOps role as the team scaled up and the projects needed a different kind of skills
+After a brief start as php web developer i started to fill the open DevOps role as the team scaled up and the projects needed a different kind of skills
 * migrated the test infrastructure from inhouse to aws
 * improved build and deployment processes with multibranch pipelines and jenkins docker slaves
 * improved and supported the development environment with vagrant and docker